K2 Friday Nights

 Note: Café Serai suspends service Friday afternoons from 4:15 to 6:00 p.m. while preparing for the K2 Lounge.

 At 7:00 p.m. join a guide for an evening of exploration and conversation focused on staff favorites from our current exhibitions.
 Tours last approximately forty-five minutes.
 These tours are free and do not require reservations.

 At 9:30 p.m. catch Cabaret Cinema, screenings of world cinema classics that illustrate themes explored in the galleries.
 Each film is introduced by a notable guest to provide context or connections with current exhibitions and programming.
 Past presenters have included Liv Ullmann, Brian Cox, Vito Acconci, Alan Cumming, Benjamin Millepied, and Matt Dillon.

 Every second Friday of the month, Rubin Museum guides join professional storytellers from the Talkingstick collective to uncover the many layers of Himalayan art.

-Groups are defined as fifteen or more people.
-For individuals and groups smaller than fifteen, K2 Lounge offers self-serve open seating on a first-come, first-served basis.
-Reservations are subject to availability and a $65 fee.
+Group reservations for 15 or more are subject to availability and a $65 reservation fee.
 They are typically requested four to six weeks in advance.
-Reservations are complimentary for members of the Rubin and for groups who book tours or attend a ticketed program.
-Learn more about becoming a member and booking tours.
-To see a listing of upcoming programs, click the calendar bar at the bottom of the page.
+Group reservations are complimentary for members of the Rubin Museum and for groups who book tours or attend a ticketed program on the evening of their requested K2 Lounge reservation date.

 K2 Lounge Resident DJs